This post may contain compensated links. Find more info in my disclosure.

 The Yellowstone camping cabins are clustered in groups of five, making it ideal for extended family or a group gathering.
 Cross the street to visit the Grizzly and Wolf Discovery Center where bears and wolves that can’t survive in the wild make their home.
 The grizzly bears are used to test whether bear-proof trash cans and other items really are bear-proof.
 Next door, Yellowstone Giant Screen (formerly IMAX) shows both recent releases and documentaries about Yellowstone and the area.

 For one of the best places to stay, West Yellowstone can be proud of the Explorer Cabins.
 Each private cabin boasts stylish décor, fine linens, a flat-screen TV, and a kitchenette for whipping up your favorite meals.
 WiFi is available in the cabins and throughout the property.
 Dog-friendly cabins are available.
 Find more reviews and the best deals on the Explorer Cabins.

 Another of our favorite Yellowstone West Entrance lodging options is the Holiday Inn West Yellowstone.
 We tend to stay here in the winter because it’s close to the Rendezvous Ski Trails, but it’s convenient for summer, too.
 West Yellowstone is small enough that no matter where you are staying, you are close to everything.

-As expected from motels near Yellowstone National Park, the Holiday Inn has all the basics: renovated guest rooms and suites, indoor pool, hot tub, in room microwaves, mini fridges, and free WiFi.
-The full service restaurant offers Montana cuisine and a full bar.
+As expected from motels near Yellowstone National Park, the Holiday Inn has all the basics: renovated guest rooms and suites, an indoor pool, hot tub, in-room microwaves, mini-fridges, and free WiFi.
+The full-service restaurant offers Montana cuisine and a full bar.
 Find more reviews and the best deals on the Holiday Inn West Yellowstone.

 Best Western Yellowstone